 All readers, especially reluctant readers, need books that motivate them to read.
-Which is why I want to share these interactive adventure books that ask readers to fill-in, draw, and doodle to help the story move along.
+This is why I want to share these interactive adventure books that ask readers to fill in, draw, and doodle to help the story move along.
 Talk about motivating and fun!

 Read, Write, Draw!
 Interactive Books for Kids